 Welcome to Living Stones Church!
-We’re excited that you’re here, and hope you will experience a life-transforming encounter with God.
+We’re excited you’re here and hope you will experience a life-transforming encounter with God.
 If you have any questions about our church or feedback on your time with us today, please connect with one of our welcome volunteers in the foyer.
 Make sure to stop by the Guest Reception Kiosk; we have a gift for you, and we can’t wait to meet you!

 What time are your Sunday Services?

 - On Sunday mornings we have two services: 9:30 AM and 11:15 AM, then we have another service on Sunday nights at 6 PM.

 - All three services have the same music and message, but the 6 PM service is smaller and more intimate.